Forming an LLC in Utah: Everything You Need to Know

 An Employer Identification Number, or “EIN,” can be thought of as the business’s social security number.
 It is required when filing state and federal taxes, and may be needed if the LLC is going to open a bank account.

 If you need help forming an LLC in Utah, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.